MegamanXD/NetworkMiniModel/README.md

 # NetworkMiniModel
-Design a network for a new start-up (from Data communication & Net-Centric Computing course)
+Design a network for a new start-up using Cisco Packet Tracer (from Data communication & Net-Centric Computing course)